rasmus-kirk/halo-accumulation/report/report.md

 We don't mention the previous accumulator $acc_{i-1}$ explicitly as it's treated as an instance in the protocol.
-The $\ASDLVerifier$ shows that $C$ is a commitment to $h$ in the sense that it's a linear combination of all
+The $\ASDLVerifier$ shows that $C$ is a commitment to $h(X)$ in the sense that it's a linear combination of all
 $h$'s from the previous instances, by running the same $\ASDLCommonSubroutine$ algorithm as the prover to get the same output.
 Note that the $\ASDLVerifier$ does not guarantee that $C$ is a valid commitment to $h(X)$ in the sense that